-The increased complexity of our fraud suppression effort is highlighted by the dramatic increase in our litigation workload, attributable largely to the increasing number of enforcement actions we have instituted and the increasing tendency of some respondents to litigate rather than settle such proceedings.
+The increased complexity of our fraud suppression effort is evidenced by the increase in our litigation workload, attributable largely to the increasing number of enforcement actions we have instituted and the increasing tendency of some respondents to litigate rather than settle such proceedings.

-A single contested complex case, such as the Westgate, Geotek, Vesco, U.S. National Bank, or Clinton Oil trials, often tie up a number of attorneys and investigators for many months at a time.
-But we must pursue these cases, regardless of the time required, because of the magnitude of their impact on investors.
-While the record is not in in these cases, for example, it appears that stockholders of Equity Funding Corporation have lost something like \$250 million in the aggregate just from the market price of February 1973 to date; stockholders of National Student Marketing lost in excess of \$400 million in three months; Penn Central stockholders have lost an aggregate of \$1 billion at least; and the stockholders of Four Seasons lost \$110 million in a matter of days.
+A single contested complex case can tie up a number of attorneys and investigators for many months at a time.
+But we must pursue these cases, regardless of the time required, because of the magnitude of the losses caused to investors and the important deterrent effect on these resulting from successful prosecution.
+While the record is not in in these cases, for example, it appears that stockholders of Equity Funding Corporation have lost something like \$250 million in the aggregate just from the market price drop of February 1973 to date; stockholders of National Student Marketing lost in excess of \$400 million in three months; Penn Central stockholders have lost an aggregate of \$1 billion at least; and the stockholders of Four Seasons lost \$110 million in a matter of days.

-Simultaneously, we must carry out increasingly complex investigations of fraud, tax-sheltered securities abuses, organized crime, insider trading, the sale of municipal bonds, real estate fraud schemes and the fraudulent use of pension funds invested in securities.
+Concurrently, with prosecuting cases that are in court, we must carry out increasingly complex investigations of fraud and other violations of the federal securities laws involving such obvious areas as tax-sheltered securities, the activities of organized crime, insider trading, municipal bonds, and real estate schemes.
 All of these take resources.
-Of course, the increased complexity of our cases is accompanied by an increase in the overall number of cases we must bring to provide an effective deterrent against fraud.
-A few statistics show the increase in our activity from 1970 to 1973:
+And, the increased complexity of our cases is accompanied by an increase in the overall number of cases that we apparently must bring to provide an effective deterrent against illegal activity.
+From 1970 to 1973, the number of injunctive actions we instituted, and the number of administrative hearings pertaining to broker-dealers and investment advisors, jumped 60 percent and 62 percent respectively.